 1. MORE ACCURATE DEMAND FORECASTING

 The shift from brick and mortar stores to online shopping has overhauled how the supply chain operates.
 One-day shipping, easy returns, and constant updates to consumers have forced the supply chain to update systems, cut delivery times and increase customer satisfaction.
 Businesses have introduced technologies, like Radio Frequency Identification (RFID) and cloud-based analytics tools, to monitor consumer trends and more accurately plan for demand.
+How technology improved inventory management

 In the article, Forbes discusses how Walmart launched Walmart+ to accommodate the growing needs of consumers.
 In direct competition with Amazon Prime, the membership service offers free shipping, no minimum orders and one and two-day delivery.
 How is this possible?
 Through the advancements in demand forecasting.
 E-commerce giants like Amazon and Walmart use data to facilitate and prioritize business activity, including production planning, risk assessments and shipping needs.